lammps/lammps/doc/src/fix_deform.rst

 command.
 None of the :doc:`fix_modify <fix_modify>` options are relevant to this fix.
 No global or per-atom quantities are stored by this fix for access by various :doc:`output commands <Howto_output>`.

+If any pressure controls are used, the :doc:`fix_modify <fix_modify>` *temp* and *press* options are supported by this fix.
+You can use them to assign a :doc:`compute <compute>` you have defined to this fix which will be used in its temperature and pressure calculations.
+If you do this, note that the kinetic energy derived from the compute temperature should be consistent with the virial term computed using all atoms for the pressure.
+LAMMPS will warn you if you choose to compute temperature on a subset of atoms.

 This fix can perform deformation over multiple runs, using the *start* and *stop* keywords of the :doc:`run <run>` command.
 See the